tbrown/adventures/stories/1916-05-01-old-mrs-toad.md

 "Do you suppose he hid somewhere, and we passed him?" asked Peter.

-Unc' Billy shook his head.
-"Ah don' reckon so," said he.
-"We-uns done been foolin' away our time, an' Brer Toad done stole a march on us.
-Ah reckons we-uns will find him sittin' on the bank here somewhere."
+Uncle Billy shook his head.
+"I don't reckon so," said he.
+"We've been fooling away our time, and Brother Toad stole a march on us.
+I reckon we'll find him sitting on the bank here somewhere."

 So right away the three separated to look for Old Mr. Toad.
 All along the bank of the Smiling Pool they looked.
 They peeped under old leaves and